yusakuw/real-estate-japan/README.md

 ## Why do I create this?
 - 'real-estate-japan' website has a rough and terrible search interface with extremely long response times.
-- To practice Python/MongoDB (i'm a beginner at them).
+- To learn Python/MongoDB (i'm a beginner at them).

 ## Usage
 ```